 Investing Activities.
-Cash used in investing activities was \$3.3 million for the thirteen weeks ended April 3, 2010 as compared to \$2.3 million for the thirteen weeks ended April 4, 2009.
-Cash used in investing activities during the thirteen weeks ended April 3, 2010 primarily relates to upgrades and purchases of central office information technology systems and equipment.
-Cash used in investing activities during the thirteen weeks ended April 4, 2009 primarily relates to investments in buildabearville.com and the acquisition of trademarks and other intellectual property.
+Cash used in investing activities was \$6.4 million for the twenty-six weeks ended July 3, 2010 as compared to \$4.1 million for the twenty-six weeks ended July 4, 2009.
+Cash used in investing activities during the twenty-six weeks ended July 3, 2010 primarily relates to investments in central office information technology systems, new store construction costs and the acquisition of trademarks and other intellectual property.
+Cash used in investing activities during the twenty-six weeks ended July 4, 2009 primarily relates to new store construction costs and additional investment in Ridemakerz.

 Financing Activities.
-Cash flows used in financing activities of \$1.4 million for the thirteen weeks ended April 3, 2010 consisted of cash spent for the repurchase of the Company's common stock.
-We had no cash flows from financing activities in the thirteen weeks ended April 4, 2009.
-No borrowings were made under our line of credit in either the thirteen weeks ended April 3, 2010 or the thirteen weeks ended April 4, 2009.
+Cash used in financing activities was \$3.2 million in the twenty-six weeks ended July 3, 2010 which consisted primarily of cash used for repurchases of the Company's common stock.
+We had no cash flows from financing activities in the twenty-six weeks ended July 4, 2009.
+No borrowings were made under our line of credit in either the twenty-six weeks ended July 3, 2010 or July 4, 2009.

 Capital Resources.
-As of April 3, 2010, we had a consolidated cash balance of \$53.2 million approximately half of which was domiciled outside of the United States.
+As of July 3, 2010, we had a consolidated cash balance of \$31.2 million, over 60% of which was held in the United Kingdom.
 We also have a line of credit, which we can use to finance capital expenditures and working capital needs throughout the year.
 The credit agreement is with U.S. Bank, National Association and was amended effective October 28, 2009.
 The bank line continues to provide availability of \$40 million for the first half of the fiscal year and a seasonal overline of \$50 million.
 The seasonal overline is in effect from July 1 to December 31 each year.
 Borrowings under the credit agreement are secured by our assets and a pledge of 65% of our ownership interest in our foreign subsidiaries.
 The credit agreement expires on December 31, 2011 and contains various restrictions on indebtedness, liens, guarantees, redemptions, mergers, acquisitions or sale of assets, loans, transactions with affiliates, and investments.
 It also prohibits us from declaring dividends without the bank's prior consent, unless such payment of dividends would not violate any terms of the credit agreement.
 Borrowings bear interest at LIBOR plus 2.05%.
 Financial covenants include maintaining a minimum tangible net worth, maintaining a minimum fixed charge coverage ratio (as defined in the credit agreement) and not exceeding a maximum funded debt to earnings before interest, depreciation and amortization ratio.
-As of April 3, 2010: (i) we were in compliance with these covenants; (ii) there were no borrowings under our line of credit; (iii) there was a standby letter of credit of approximately \$1.1 million outstanding under the credit agreement and (iv) there was approximately \$38.9 million available for borrowing under the line of credit.
+As of July 3, 2010: (i) we were in compliance with these covenants; (ii) there were no borrowings under our line of credit; (iii) there was a standby letter of credit of approximately \$1.1 million outstanding under the credit agreement and (iv) there was approximately \$48.9 million available for borrowing under the line of credit.